CANADA STOCKS-TSX dives on global growth worries, railways tumble

 Shares of energy producers, which have been under pressure

-for the past three months as oil prices have fallen, were among
+for the past three months as oil prices have fallen, tumbled 2.4

 The index has dropped in four of the five trading sessions